flejz/bb-middleware/README.md

 ## rest server

 Implemented using flask.
 No authentication, data check, docs, flask blueprint.
-It's plain and simpe with the purpose of just outputing some data for any incoming request.
+It's plain and simpe with the purpose of just outputing some data for any incoming http request.

-The server is running in dev mode with the `mock/mockchain.json`, but new accounts as well as new blocks could be added to the end of the chain.
+The server is running in dev mode with the `mock/mockchain.json` loaded in, but new blocks can be added to the end of the chain as it should.

 ```bash
 make run-rest-server